 The 7 Best Drum Sets for Kids – Our Pick

 1. Mendini 5 Drum Set

-The sound and overall quality of this kit is quite good.
-Of course, you can’t expect miracles, but there is really nothing to complain about snare and toms.
-On the other hand, the cymbals and hi-hats aren’t that good, but that is a common issue of all junior drums.
+The sound and overall quality of this kit are quite good.
+Of course, you can’t expect miracles, but there is really nothing to complain about the snare and toms.
+On the other hand, the cymbals and hi-hats aren’t that good, but that is a common issue with all junior drums.